Online Originals: Camp Lejeune Marine qualifies for Summer Olympics, credits teammates for success

 “He [Staff Sgt.
 Stefanowicz] is what we want to be known for: toughness, hard work, all the values, taking care of his teammates,” said Loukides.
 “He doesn’t want to just go to the Olympics by himself, he wants his whole team there with him, including the entire Marine Corps.”

-The new-Team USA representative says being where he is today would not have been possible without his coaching staff and teammates.
+The new Team USA representative said being where he is today would not have been possible without his coaching staff and teammates.

-“For them to come in day-in and day-out, and share that success and not have any doubt, even when I have doubt myself, they have always been there for me,” explained Stefanowicz.
+“For them to come in day-in and day-out and share that success and not have any doubt, even when I have doubted myself, they have always been there for me,” Stefanowicz said.
 “I have always tried to be there for them.
 But, I can’t speak enough about the guys.”

-The Marine Corps shows that this effort, in hopes to achieve a gold medal this summer, is much larger than just one person, it’s a team effort.
-Steffanowicz will be in the spotlight, but the entire Corps will be right behind him, whether that be in North Carolina or halfway around the world.
+The Marine Corps shows that this effort, in hopes to achieve a gold medal this summer, is much larger than just one person.
+It’s a team effort.
+Steffanowicz will be in the spotlight, but the entire Marine Corps will be right behind him, whether that be in North Carolina or halfway around the world.

-“The mission is not complete yet, but we are one step closer,” added Stefanowicz.
+“The mission is not complete yet, but we are one step closer,” Stefanowicz said.

-With just under 100 days until competition, Staff Sgt Steffanowicz is making final preparations before he heads to Tokyo.
+With just under 100 days until competition, Steffanowicz is making final preparations before he heads to Tokyo.

 “The next 100 days or so we are going to put the pedal to the metal and give it our best shot!
 I can’t have any other expectations other than trying to win for the country and push forward,” said Stefanowicz.
 “When I realized I made the team I knew I had another duty.”